makeorg/main-api/README.md

 replacing the different secrets with their real value.

-## package the application as a docker image locally
+## Package the application as a docker image locally

 in order to build locally the docker image, type from your base directory: